kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

   `$ firstContract.age()`
   `<BN: 13>`

-Note: 7e3 is hexadecimal for 2019 and 13 is hexadecimal for 19.Integer numbers will always be displayed as hexadecimal.
+Note: 7e3 is hexadecimal for 2019 and 13 is hexadecimal for 19.
+Integer numbers will always display as hexadecimal.
 To confirm if your math is right you can always convert it yourself from hexadecimal to decimal.

 Our tests performed the way we wanted to, thus we can now go and update the contract.
 Type *.exit* to leave the Truffle console.